flatpak/flatpak-builder-tools/go-get/README.md

 The script does not require Go in the host system.

 ## Usage
-1. Build the Go module with network shared and GOPATH set to $PWD.
+1. In the manifest, give the Go module network access and set GOPATH to $PWD.

   Example:
 ```yaml